 Least Sympathetic (the audience will completely side against the antagonist)

 - With few exceptions, any serious villain that believes Dystopia Justifies the Means is a Complete Monster, though the reverse is not true; even Omnicidal Maniacs won't take it that far.
-This is usually reserved as a motivation for Bigger Bads and the God of Evil when they decide to take off the kid gloves.
+This is usually reserved as a motivation for Bigger Bads and the God of Evil.

 - Villains that commit wanton and heinous evil acts simply For the Evulz.
-Many will qualify for Complete Monsters.
+Most will qualify for Complete Monsters.

 Tropes that can't be readily classified on the scale